So, you’ve just returned home from an amazing holiday and you're starting to feel the travel buzz slipping away.

-Everyone from young children to centenarians are at risk once they’ve been on a trip, whether they’ve travelled domestically within Australia or internationally.
+Everyone, from young children to centenarians, are at risk once they’ve been on a trip, whether they’ve travelled domestically within Australia or internationally overseas.

 What is the cause of PTB?

-We’re not doctors, but we suspect there’s some underlying biological pathway in the human brain activated from going on holiday which can’t be simply deactivated.
+We’re not doctors, but we suspect there’s some underlying biological pathway in the human brain which is activated by going on holiday and can’t be simply deactivated.
 If left untreated, this then leads to PTB.

 Anyone can get hooked on the leisurely pace or excitement and adventure of a holiday.
-Adjusting back to the daily routine can be difficult and most often you can subconsciously reject ‘normal’ activities including work, cleaning and returning phone calls.
+Adjusting back to the daily routine can be difficult and travellers may find they even subconsciously reject ‘normal’ activities such as work, cleaning and returning phone calls.

 What are the triggers of PTB?

 It’s perfectly normal for your PTB to be triggered by a range of seemingly harmless, everyday activities.